AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

  </tbody>
 </table>

-The key takeaway from this report is that the Bizible Touchpoint data will also provide Marketing Channel data.
+The key takeaway from this report is that the Buyer Touchpoint data will also provide Marketing Channel data.
 While you may already have insight around the number of people who have registered for your events, this report will also provide insight into what digital Marketing Channels, Sources, and/or Campaigns are bringing people to your website to then register for the event.

 >[!TIP]
 >
 >This same approach can be taken when looking to gain insight into webinar registrations or perhaps on-demand webinar downloads (if they are a gated asset).
 The only difference would be the filter value in the ‘Form URL’ if those forms are hosted on unique pages of your website.
 The goal is the same however.
 It answers the questions, “which of my Marketing Channels are driving the most registrations/on-demand webinar downloads.

-**3.3 Bizible Persons with Bizible Touchpoints (Touchpoint Validation)**
+**3.3 Marketo Measure Persons with Buyer Touchpoints (Touchpoint Validation)**

-Considering the Bizible Person allows us to report on all touchpoints in a single report, it is the ideal report type to use when looking to validate your data.
+Considering the Marketo Measure Person allows us to report on all touchpoints in a single report, it is the ideal report type to use when looking to validate your data.
 We want to ensure we’re not overlooking any touchpoints that may reveal where, for example, there is an issue in the configuration of your ‘Marketing Channels’ (see the support articles linked below for more information about configuring your ‘Marketing Channels’).

 * [Online Custom Channel Setup](/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md)
 * [Offline Custom Channel Setup](/help/channel-tracking-and-setup/offline-channels/offline-custom-channel-setup.md)

-Essentially, the touchpoint data will reflect what’s been tracked by Bizible and can be audited to ensure your configuration matches inputs based on things like: UTM parameter values, Referring Pages, or Campaign Types.
+Essentially, the touchpoint data will reflect what’s been tracked by Marketo Measure and can be audited to ensure your configuration matches inputs based on things like: UTM parameter values, Referring Pages, or Campaign Types.
 If the touchpoint data doesn’t match your configuration, something most likely needs to be adjusted.
 Beyond the ‘Marketing Channel’ setup, you can look at touchpoint data to determine what touchpoints may need to be [suppressed](/help/advanced-marketo-measure-features/touchpoint-settings/touchpoint-removal-and-touchpoint-suppression.md) or [segmented](/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md).
-It is recommended to audit your touchpoint data within a ‘Bizible Persons and Bizible Touchpoints’ report at the end of each month or quarter if possible.
+It is recommended to audit your touchpoint data within a ‘Marketo Measure Persons and Buyer Touchpoints’ report at the end of each month or quarter if possible.
 This will ensure your attribution is as accurate as possible.
-The ‘Bizible 101 | Leads/Contacts by Channel’ report available out-of-the-box is a great place to start.
+The ‘Marketo Measure 101 | Leads/Contacts by Channel’ report available out-of-the-box is a great place to start.
 Include the following fields if they’re not already included to review some of the most crucial pieces of configuration:

-* **Marketing Channel** - Path = Marketing Channel.Sub Channel (values set in Bizible)
+* **Marketing Channel** - Path = Marketing Channel.Sub Channel (values set in Marketo Measure)
 * **Touchpoint Source** = utm_source
 * **Medium** = utm_medium (online touchpoints) OR CRM Campaign Type (offline touchpoints)
 * **Referrer Page** (used the ‘Online Channels’ configuration)
 * **Landing Page - Raw** (used the ‘Online Channels’ configuration) also a common input for touchpoint suppression in the ‘Touchpoint Settings’ tab of your Settings)
 * **Form URL** (a common input for touchpoint suppression in the ‘Touchpoint Settings’ tab of your Settings)

-**BIZIBLE ATTRIBUTION TOUCHPOINT (BAT)**
+**BUYER ATTRIBUTION TOUCHPOINT (BAT)**

-Bizible Attribution Touchpoints (BATs) represent the relevant touchpoints of all the Contacts connected to the Opportunity (either via Opportunity Contact Roles or via a shared Account ID, depending on your settings).
+Buyer Attribution Touchpoints (BATs) represent the relevant touchpoints of all the Contacts connected to the Opportunity (either via Opportunity Contact Roles or via a shared Account ID, depending on your settings).
 Unlike BTs (which are mainly connected to people) BATs can be associated with revenue.
 As such, you’ll use BATs to answer questions related to opportunities, primarily open _Opportunities/Pipeline Revenue_ and closed won _Opportunities/Deals/Revenue_.
 A BAT is created via a Contact’s BT records as soon as an Opportunity is created under the same Account as the Contact (the BT is not converted into a BAT.
 The BT data is simply referenced to create an additional record - the BAT that then relates to the Opportunity).

-The Bizible Attribution Touchpoint allows us to measure marketing’s impact deeper in the funnel. _The depth of the funnel at which you want to measure can be represented by the various multi-touch attribution models_.
+The Buyer Attribution Touchpoint allows us to measure marketing’s impact deeper in the funnel. _The depth of the funnel at which you want to measure can be represented by the various multi-touch attribution models_.

 Considering BATs primary relationship is with the Opportunity, they are used to answer questions such as: